Print Edition - 2014-05-28 | News

 TRC bill guideline to address war-era crimes, says Gautam

-May 27, 2014-Officiating Prime Minister Bam Dev Gautam has asserted that the transitional justice bill is the guideline to address the war-era crimes amicably.
+Officiating Prime Minister Bam Dev Gautam has asserted that the transitional justice bill is the guideline to address the war-era crimes amicably.
 Speaking at the 14th anniversary of the National Human Rights Commission on Tuesday, Gautam highlighted the TRC Act as the government’s achievement in safeguarding human rights in the country.

 “Truth and Reconciliation Commission is meant for reconciliation but perpetrators of serious rights violations will not be granted amnesty,” he said.